-Since participants will be randomized to groups that require persistent on-going effort, those who do not appear to be able to perform these activities will be excluded.
+Since participants will be randomized to groups that require persistent on-going effort those who do not appear to be able to perform these activities will be excluded.
 Specific exclusion criteria related to the ability to fully participate are described below.

 3.4.1.1.
-Unable or unwilling to give informed consent, accept randomization in either study group, or communicate with local study staff
+Unable or unwilling to give informed consent or communicate with local study staff

-If participant cannot communicate with staff, he/she are unable to truly provide informed consent.
+If participant cannot communicate with staff, they are unable to truly provide informed consent.

 3.4.1.2.
-Current diagnosis of schizophrenia, other psychotic disorders, or bipolar disorder Such illnesses may limit the individual's ability to adhere to the physical activity intervention and may increase the risk of behavioral difficulties, which could cause disruption to the group.
+Current diagnosis of schizophrenia and other psychotic disorders Such illnesses may limit the individual's ability to adhere to the physical activity intervention and may increase the risk of behavioral difficulties, which could cause disruption to the group.
 Depression, per se, is not an exclusion.
 However, severely depressed individuals may find the requirements of the intervention overwhelming and may need professional, medical attention.